axeluhl/sailing-analytics/wiki/howto/onboarding.md

         * choose "add root" from "Unregistered VCS root detected" (you can add this later, if you missed it)
 3. Setup the Android SDK
     * in Android Studio press Tools -> Android -> SDK Manager
-    * Install from section "Tools"
+    * Install from section "Tools" (hint: carefull not to update
         * Android SDK Tools
         * Android SDK Platform-tools
         * Android SDK Build-tools 22.0.1 (latest version at the time of writing)